September 10

 • Skillets with a good amount of flat cooking surface

-• Design that you find attractive (life is too short for ugly cookware).
+• Design that you find attractive (life is too short for ugly cookware)

 Budget, Warranty, and Cost-Per-Year-of-Use

-Of course it's hard to know exactly how much you'll want to spend over that much time because your cooking styles and needs can change.
 The point is that you want cookware that's not just priced reasonably, but that has a low cost-per-year-of-use.

 If we replace the Demeyere Industry with a 10-piece set of All-Clad D3, it's cost-per-year-of-use over 30 years is just $23, and comes with a lifetime warranty against manufacturing defects, which All-Clad is known to honor.

-If we replace the All-Clad with a 10-piece set of Tramontina Tri-Ply Clad, the highest quality All-Clad knockoff on the market, the cost-per-year-of-use over 30 years becomes just $11--and also has a lifetime warranty.
+If we replace the All-Clad with a 10-piece set of Tramontina Tri-Ply Clad, the highest quality All-Clad knockoff on the market, the cost-per-year-of-use over 30 years becomes just $11--it also has a lifetime warranty.

 back to TOC